Sarmunbustillo/nft-market/README.md

-NFT market place app
+# NFT market place app

+Buy, sell and transfer Nfts

+## Tech

-Using React, Nextjs, Typescript, Ganash, Truffle, Pinata nft cloud
+Using React, Nextjs, Typescript, Ganache, Truffle, Pinata nft cloud

+## Development

-Testing: You need to install Ganash and truffle for local blockchain enviroment
+You need to install Ganache and Truffle for blockchain enviroment (and have Ganache open) (default account is always the first one accounts[0])

+you can import a Ganache account **private key** into your metaMask for testing

-Run sudo truffle migrate --reset to upload contracts to ganache
+Run `sudo truffle migrate --reset` to upload contracts to Ganache

-Run sudo truffle console to enter the truffle console to run commands
+Run `sudo truffle console` to enter the truffle console to run commands

+Run `sudo truffle test` for testing

+Run `pnpm run genContractType` to generate contract types